 To create the illusion of more space, consider a change in elevation.
-For a small backyard, you may wish to design two or three levels with steps between, giving the appearance of garden “rooms”.
+For a small backyard, you may wish to design two or three levels with steps between, giving the appearance of garden rooms.
 Use layering in the garden to create the interest.
-For example under plant Golden Dwarf False Cypress with Blue Chip Juniper, so it emerges from a low blue carpet of a contrasting evergreen texture.
+For example, under plant Golden Dwarf False Cypress with Blue Chip Juniper, so it emerges from a low blue carpet of a contrasting evergreen texture.
 You could also under plant a Weeping Japanese Maple with Burgundy Glow Bugleweed.

 With a little planning, a small area can be transformed into a collective garden of unusual plants of varying form, colour, and texture.
 Here are some ideas to get you inspired for your smaller outdoor living space.